-From September 2007, we understand our duty to promote Community Cohesion as part of the response to the duties contained in the Race Relations (Amendment) Act 2000.
-Our school already considers this to be a fundamental part of our role.
+We understand our duty to promote Community Cohesion as part of the response to the duties contained in the 2010 Equalities act and we consider this to be a fundamental part of our role.

 We understand that Community Cohesion is the process that should happen in all communities to ensure that different groups and individual people get on well together.
 It should also allow for new residents and existing residents to adapt to one another.